SODIUM DICHLOROACETATE, or DCA - Reigniting the mitochondria?

 In research it seems to be more effective if used in conjuction with thiamine (vitamin B1) and caffeinated tea!
 The addition of these two compounds into any treatment protocol seems to allow lower doses of DCA to be used.
 People should only take medical grade DCA, and should always consult with their Doctor first.

-Clearly there is huge potential with DCA.
+The bottom line - Clearly there is huge potential with DCA if it can ´re-ignite´ the power stations.
 We await the results of the Clinical Trials with interest.
+We cannot really make any conclusions or recommendations without the results of the trials.